Director of Communications

 Green McAdoo Cultural Center in Clinton

 Learn about the courageous stories of the Clinton 12, who bravely fought for equal access to education.
 Green McAdoo Cultural Center shares he legacy of what happened in 1956 and how it shaped the students and the community.
 Step inside a 1950s classroom and follow the chronological story of desegregation at Clinton High School, the first integration of a public high school in the South, with life-size photographs and narratives.
-Listen to stories from the students in episode three of the TN Civil Rights Trail podcast.
-Travel Tennessee’s stops on the U.S. Civil Rights Trail.

 Ruby’s Happy Farm in Cross Plains